-The church was founded in the eighth century by the Irish monk St Comghan, and gave its name to Kilchoan – cille Comghan, St Comghan’s cell or church.
+The church was founded in the eighth century by the Irish monk St Comghan, and gave its name to Kilchoan – Cille Comghan, St Comghan’s cell or church.
 The original structure has gone, the building visible today being partly 12/13th century and partly 18th century.
-It was a place of worship until early in the 19th century, after which the congregation moved to the present parish church, but the graveyard has continued to be used.
+It was a place of worship until 1831, when the congregation moved to the present parish church, but the graveyard has continued to be used.

 A full account of the church’s history is on the Clan MacIain website here.